 - Administrative expenses as a percent of the market value of assets for the last experience study were found to be approximately 0.06% of the market assets for all of the VRS plans.
 This would provide an assumed investment return rate for GASB purposes of slightly more than the assumed rate.
-However, since the difference was minimal, and a more conservative investment return assumption provided a projected plan net position that exceeded the projected benefit payments, the long-term expected rate of return on investments was assumed to be 6.75% (GLI & VLDP) to simplify preparation of the OPEB liabilities. - Administrative expenses as a percent of the market value of assets for the last experience study were found to be approximately 0.06% of the market assets for all of the VRS plans.
-This would provide an assumed investment return rate for GASB purposes of slightly more than the assumed 3.89%.
-However, since the difference was minimal, a more conservative 3.50% investment return assumption has been used.
-Since LODA is funded on a current disbursement basis, the assumed annual rate of return of 3.50% was used since it approximates the risk-free rate of return.
+However, since the difference was minimal, and a more conservative investment return assumption provided a projected plan net position that exceeded the projected benefit payments, the long-term expected rate of return on investments was assumed to be 6.75% (GLI & VLDP) to simplify preparation of the OPEB liabilities. - Since LODA is funded on a current disbursement basis, the assumed annual rate of return of 2.21% was used since it approximates the risk-free rate of return.